Continually Updated Clinical Reference

 Pathophysiology

-The pathophysiology of respiratory compromise is uncertain but is believed to result either from direct mechanical occlusion of the pulmonary capillaries by fat droplets released from the bone marrow or from the biochemical toxicity of these droplets once they are hydrolyzed to free fatty acids by lung lipases.
+The pathophysiology of respiratory compromise is uncertain, but theories include direct mechanical occlusion of the pulmonary capillaries by fat droplets released from the bone marrow or from the biochemical toxicity of these droplets once they are hydrolyzed to free fatty acids by lipases.
+[66]

 Distinguishing between fat embolism (the presence of fat globules in peripheral circulation) and fat embolism syndrome (a systemic disorder that may be life threatening) is critical.
 Fat embolism occurs in as many as 90% of patients with long bone fractures; fat embolism syndrome is much less common (estimated rate of 1-2%).